phoenix-rtos/phoenix-rtos-doc/quickstart/ia32-generic-qemu.md

   </details>

-To run the system image under QEMU you should type the following command (launched from `phoenix-rtos-project` directory).
+To run the system image under QEMU you should type the following command (launched from `feniks-rtos-project` directory).

 ```console
 ./scripts/ia32-generic-qemu.sh
 ```

-Phoenix-RTOS will be launched and the `psh` shell command prompt will appear in the terminal.
+Feniks-RTOS will be launched and the `psh` shell command prompt will appear in the terminal.

 ![Image](_images/qemu-ia32-generic.png)